flyingf15h/Whale-Shark-Fan/README.md

 # Shark-Breathing-Fan
 ## What and Why
-A shark shaped fan with a really wide mouth for the fan.
-I was thinking about shark related items I could buy and was inspired by a whale shark sticker.
-The residence I'll be going to for uni has no AC and I've heard it's hot even during September, so I'll need an extra fan anyways

 Concept:

 <img width="30%" alt="image" src="https://github.com/user-attachments/assets/73ed269e-b65b-4c9b-bcbf-bdadb18ab832" />

+A shark shaped fan with a really wide mouth.
+I was thinking about shark related items I could buy and was inspired by a whale shark sticker.
+The residence I'll probably be going to for uni has no AC and I've heard it's hot even during September, so I'll need my fans.

 ## Assembly